hardlanebakura/OnlineParser/README.md

-This is a clone of the Dotabuff website, popular statistics parsing website for online multiplayer game DotA 2.
+This is a website for parsing matches in online multiplayer games.
 I have added some additional features such as the counterpicker and esports tracker.

 This project has following features:
     <ul>